The easiest way to be registered as a freelancer in France is the status called micro-entrepreneur (a.k.a auto-entrepreneur).

 Let’s dive in!
 So, what are the five most common mistakes freelancers make when they set up their micro-entrepreneur status in France?

 If you are under a Profession libérale visa, you will need to justify your company or micro-entrepreneur registration when you request your residence permit before the end of your first year in France.

 You will already need to be invoicing clients and justify sufficient income.
 Sufficient income means the French minimum salary.
-As a general rule, wherever you are from, European, non-European or even French, if it is better to register your status just before your start invoicing clients.
+As a general rule, wherever you are from, European, non-European or even French, it is better to register your status just before your start invoicing clients.

 As a micro-entrepreneur, there are several taxes and contributions and other expenses you will have.
 Without getting into too many details now, one of the taxes you will need to pay is called the CFE.
 The good news is that you will be exempt from paying it your first calendar year after your registration.

-Never register your micro-entrepreneur status after starting invoicing clients.
+Also, never register your micro-entrepreneur status after starting invoicing clients.
 You want to avoid problems with URSSAF, the French social contributions collector.

-Also, it cannot be done before your arrival in France.
+And, it cannot be done before your arrival in France.

 It can seem a good idea to anticipate your paperwork and arrive as ready as possible in France.